Land Back: Methods

 In some cases, land is directly returned to Indigenous people when private landowners, municipalities, or governments give the land back to Indigenous tribes.
-This may take the form of a simple transaction within the colonial real estate framework.
+This may take the form of a real estate transaction.
 In other cases, the transfer of ownership of the land may not be feasible.
 Co-management of public lands has emerged as a means for Indigenous voices to be consulted concerning the stewardship and use of ancestral lands.

 Indigenous-led projects may also use community land trusts to reserve lands for their group.